microsoft/TypeScript-Handbook/pages/Variable Declarations.md

 ```

 But specifying defaults is more common for parameters, and getting defaults right with destructuring can be tricky.
-First of all, you need to remember to put the destructuring before the default value.
+First of all, you need to remember to put the pattern before the default value.

 ```ts
 function f({ a, b } = { a: "", b: 0 }): void {